 When Should You Use Epoxy Casting Resin?

 Epoxy-casting resin is best used when you need to create intricate and transparent objects or coatings.
-It’s suitable for crafting jewelry, embedding objects in clear displays, creating river tables, and making detailed prototypes.
+It’s perfect when I’m making those crystal-clear pieces, like crafting jewelry, embedding objects in clear displays, creating river tables, and making detailed prototypes.

 Its self-leveling properties and ability to capture fine details make it ideal for projects where precision and clarity are crucial.